LappleApple/community/committee-steering/governance/sig-governance.md

 or frameworks prescriptively or in a vacuum
-- *MUST* collaborate with other SIG leadership as early and often as possible when ideating/ developing new processes or suggesting improvements, to achieve buy-in and build trust -*MUST* guide the SIG to break down complexity into smaller increments of value
+- *MUST* collaborate with other SIG leadership as early and often as possible when ideating/ developing new processes or suggesting improvements, to achieve buy-in and build trust
+- *MUST* guide the SIG to break down complexity into smaller increments of value
 - *MUST* drive process development and improvements related to SIG communications, delegation, collaboration, and alignment with other SIGs
 - *MUST* continuously surface process gaps and weaknesses that introduce risk, create waste,